 Decorating for the holidays doesn't have to be expensive.
 In fact, it's easy to decorate with items that are virtually free.
-So this year try putting away the expensive decorations and instead opt for the simplicity of natural materials.
+So this year, resist purchasing expensive decorations and instead opt for the simplicity of natural materials.
 A simple glass jar filled with branches and berries is both elegant and festive.
-And if you use the right kind of branches you can also fill your home with a wonderful fresh and Christmasy scent.
+And if you use the right kind of branches you can also fill your home with a wonderfully fresh and Christmasy scent.

 Artfully Arranged Fire Logs

 Even the simplest, most utilitarian items can seem festive around the holidays.
 These fire logs piled together in the shape of a triangle might not cause a second glance at any other time of year, but during the holidays they take on a certain festive flair.
 Together with a couple of pinecones they evoke images of Christmas trees and warm cozy fires.
-Just be careful when you take a log off the top!Continue to 3 of 12 below.
+Just be careful when you take a log off the top!

 Orange and Clove Pomander Balls

-If you believe that holiday decorations should smell as good as they look, clove studded pomander balls are the decoration for you.
+If you believe that holiday decorations should smell as good as they look, clove-studded pomander balls are the decoration for you.
 They're inexpensive, easy to make, and they fill your home with a festive and spicy scent.
-All you need to do to make these all natural Christmas decorations is push the cloves into the rind of a piece of fruit in whatever design you choose.
+All you need to do to make these all-natural Christmas decorations is push the cloves into the rind of a piece of fruit in whatever design you choose.
 Citrus fruit works best for this project, with oranges being a particularly popular option.
-Attach a piece of ribbon to... add an extra decorative element and provide a way to hang it.
+Attach a piece of ribbon to add an extra decorative element and provide a way to hang it.
 Or just display a few in a bowl with some pinecones or greenery.

 Candles with Greenery and Pinecones

 Everything looks better when surrounded by natural evergreens and pinecones.
 Simple tea lights in small glass jars become beautiful Christmas decorations when nestled amongst these natural beauties.
 What's great about a display like this is that you can contain it within a bowl, serving platter or tray, or you can simply scatter the items across a holiday mantel or table surface.
-(If you're going this route use large pieces of evergreen so the display doesn't look messy.)Continue to 5 of 12 below.

 Pinecones are the ultimate fall and winter decoration.
 They have a unique shape, they're easy to source, and they look good with absolutely everything.
 So why not tie a bunch together to make a wreath?
-It makes for a stunning and festive focal point in any room in the house, and has a definite country Christmas feel.
+It makes for a stunning and festive focal point in any room in the house and has a definite country Christmas feel.
 But that's not the only natural Christmas decoration you can make with pinecones.
-They can be used to embellish other displays, or they can simply be tossed together in a... bowl and displayed on a table.
-When it comes to decorating with pinecones the more the merrier!Continue to 6 of 12 below.
+They can be used to embellish other displays, or they can simply be tossed together in a bowl and displayed on a table.Continue to 5 of 11 below.

-If you're into natural Christmas decorations and rustic holiday decor nothing beats a bark candle—particularly when paired with pinecones and twinkle lights.
+If you enjoy natural Christmas decorations and rustic holiday decor, nothing beats a bark candle—particularly when paired with pinecones and twinkle lights.
 The rustic white bark of birch trees is particularly popular and looks good when placed just about anywhere.
 Purchase them pre-made or try a DIY version using the bark from fallen branches (never take the bark off living trees).
-You can also carve out a spot in a small log to place a tea light for a similar effect.Continue to 7 of 12 below.
+You can also carve out a spot in a small log to place a tea light for a similar effect.

-If you don't have the space for a full size tree (or even if you do!) a small container full of lush branches can be a great alternative.
+If you don't have the space for a full-size tree a small container full of lush branches can be a great alternative.
 Not only does it look good, but you get that natural Christmasy scent as well.
-If you choose to hang ornaments on the branches try not to overdo it, as a display of this size will quickly become weighed down (both physically and visually).
+If you choose to hang ornaments on the branches try not to overdo it, as a display of this size will quickly become weighed down—both physically and visually.
 Choose a few favorites and use them sparingly.

 Most people use cinnamon to add a little spice to foods and beverages, but cinnamon sticks also make wonderful and natural Christmas decorations.
 There are plenty of things that can be done with them including gluing or tying them around the outside of a candle, tying them together and hanging them as ornaments, and displaying them in bowls with pinecones and greenery.
-Keep in mind that when you use them in conjunction with candles the warmth releases some of cinnamon's wonderful scent.Continue to 9 of 12 below.
+Keep in mind that when you use them in conjunction with candles the warmth releases some of cinnamon's wonderful scent.